golanlevin/60-212/60-212_syllabus_fall2023.md

 Grades will be generated through a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading), which will be negotiated with the students at the beginning of the semester, and re-evaluated at mid-semester.
 This contract will be based on factors including completion of assignments and attendance.

-There are approximately 7-10 main assignments (software art programming projects) on which students will receive critical feedback from faculty, outside professionals, and their peers.
+There are 10 main sets of deliverables (software art programming projects) on which students will receive critical feedback from faculty, outside professionals, and their peers.
 Critical feedback on the content or quality of projects will not factor into grades, except where such feedback concerns missing components of the assignment.

 ### Learning Resources
 *What resources will be available for students: web pages, learning applications, texts, case studies, etc.?*